tapjs/tapjs/docs/cli/index.md

 Short options are parsed gnu-style, so for example '-bCRspec' would be equivalent to '--bail --no-color --reporter=spec'

-If the --check-coverage or --coverage-report options are provided, and no test files are specified, then a coverage report or coverage check will be run on the data from the last test run.
+If the --check-coverage or --coverage-report options are provided explicitly, and no test files are specified, then a coverage report or coverage check will be run on the data from the last test run.

 Coverage is never enabled for stdin.